 Even if you’re not in a van, traditional campsites are always an option.
 Many allow small vehicles and tents, or simply let you sleep in your car on a pitch.
 Apps such as ACSI Campsites Europe and camping.info make it easy to filter by facilities, family-friendly options, and location.

-- Always check local rules—wild camping is allowed in some countries, restricted in others.
+- Always check local rules — wild camping is legal in some countries, restricted or banned in others.

 - Stick to official or app-listed spots when unsure.

-- Park where others are overnighting for safety.
+- Parking where others are already overnighting adds a layer of safety.

 Leave a Reply